 Yes, they can.
 The CDC suggests that anyone exposed to an infected patient clean all "high-touch" surfaces, such as counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets and bedside tables.

 Cleaning agents can include a household disinfectant with a label that says "EPA-approved," according to the CDC.
-A homemade version can be made, using one tablespoon of bleach to one quart of water.
+A homemade version can be made, using 4 teaspoons of bleach to 1 quart of water.